Beginners’ Guide to SEO Web Development

 Use meta tags to your power.

 The information provided by title tags is supplemented by meta tags.
-Meta tags come in a variety of shapes and sizes, each with its own function.
+Meta tags come in a variety of shapes and sizes, each with its function.

 Tag for the meta description